uxxman/raif/README.md

 This will:
 - Create a configuration file at `config/initializers/raif.rb`
 - Copy Raif's database migrations to your application
+- Mount Raif's engine at `/raif` in your application's `config/routes.rb` file

 2. Run the migrations:
 ```bash